World Yoga Day

 Narendra Modi’s speech indeed captures the essence of yoga: a practice that awakens the heart, illuminates the intellect, and cultivates a Divine kind of consciousness.
 A collective consciousness.

+Some argue that WYD has become commercialised, with the yoga industry using it as a marketing opportunity, which dilutes the spiritual and holistic aspects of yoga.
 Critics also contend that the global celebration of yoga may lead to the cultural appropriation of yoga’s Indian roots and traditions, and some worry that it is being separated from its cultural heritage.
-These same critics argue that the promotion of WYD by the Indian government has been a means to assert India’s soft power and global influence.
+These critics argue that the promotion of WYD by the Indian government has been a means to assert India’s soft power and global influence.

 Some yoga practitioners also argue that WYD’s emphasis on asanas (physical postures) may exclude other important aspects of yoga, such as meditation and philosophy.